Happy-Path/emotion-recognition/README.md

 ## Real-time Emotion Detection

    To start real-time emotion detection using your webcam, run:

     python main.py

    This will open a webcam window showing live emotion predictions on the detected faces.

 ## Exit the program

-    Press 'q' to exit the webcam window.
+   Press '*q*' to exit the webcam window.

 ## License

    This project is licensed under the MIT License - see the LICENSE file for details.